t-padma/t-padma.github.io/_posts/2023-06-27-complexes.md

 Assume $\|S\| = n$, then the worst case size (i.e. cardinality of the set $K$) of the simplicial complex associated with data is $\mathcal{O}(2^n)$.
 The number of steps required to associate the data to a simplicial complex is also $\mathcal{O}(2^n)$ since we have to check the intersection of all possible collections of simplices in $K$.

 ### $\mathcal{VR}(S; \epsilon)$: Vietoris-Rips complex at scale $\epsilon \> 0$
-During the time when homology theory was still new, Leopold Vietoris used a complex that is similar to the Vietoris-Rips complex to model metric spaces using finite simplicial complexes.
+When homology theory was still new, Leopold Vietoris used a complex that is similar to the Vietoris-Rips complex to model metric spaces using finite simplicial complexes.
 The Vietoris-Rips complex, often called the Rips complex, is now commonly used in TDA due to its computational benefits over the Cech complex.
 The Rips complex associated with the dataset $S$ is defined as follows:

 $$
 \mathcal{VR}(S; \epsilon) = \left\lbrace \sigma \subseteq S \quad : \quad \mathrm{d}(x,y) \leq 2\epsilon \quad \forall x,y \in \sigma \right\rbrace